michellegsld/XRB_Prototyping_004_MichelleGiraldo_1/README.md

 ## Todo

-**Current Goal:** Work on wall randomization and spawn
+**Current Goal:** Add a timer and lives on the wall.
+Do within 10 minutes as I have to wrap up.

-*10/25 4:03PM -* Added colliders to most walls.
-Now I added the completed ones to a list to randomly select one to spawn.
+*10/25 4:50PM -* Walls now randomly selected when they spawn and disappear once they pass the play area.
+A wall won't spawn if the player isn't detected and the final piece to add are lives and a timer.

 ![KanbanBoardProgress](Images_README/KanbanBoardProgress.jpg)